os2display/display-templates/README.md

 * Create a folder in src with the name of the template, e.g. `my-template` that contains the following files:
   * `my-template.js` - The React component to render.
   * `my-template.json` - The file describing the where to find the files required for the template.
+  * `my-template-dev.json` - The file describing the where to find the files required for the template in a dev context.
   * `my-template-admin.json` - The file describing the content interface for populating the template.
   * `my-template-content-example.json` - An example content.
   * `my-template-schema.json` - Json Schema description of the content for the slide.